Impressions of the First World Z-inspection® Conference: Ateneo Veneto, March 10-11, 2023, Venice, Italy.

 Background for the pilot

-During this three-month pilot, the practical application of a deep learning algorithm from the province of Fryslân will be investigated and assessed.
+During this six-month pilot, the practical application of a deep learning algorithm from the province of Fryslân will be investigated and assessed.
 The algorithm maps heathland grassland by means of satellite images for monitoring nature reserves.
-The testing of this algorithm is done in collaboration with an international interdisciplinary team, based on the ‘Z-Inspection® method’ – a process to test AI for reliability.
+The testing of this algorithm is done in collaboration with an international interdisciplinary team, based on the ‘Z-Inspection® method’ – a process to assess Trustworthy AI in Practice.

 This involves testing the algorithm for social, ethical, technical and legal implications.
 This is done in interdisciplinary teams according to a holistic methodology: it looks at the coherence, arrangement and interaction of the features to a system.
 The holistic nature of the method leaves room for different dimensions and views, and focuses in particular on the interpretation and discussion of ethical issues and tensions.